 Therapy.
 Atrophy.
 Ever wonder why those two words are one letter away from being anagrams?
-It's because they go hand in hand.
-Luckily, I've got plenty to do getting this app and new site running the way I want it to run, so I'm not going stir crazy.
+It's because they go hand-in-hand.
+Luckily, I've got plenty to do getting this app and new site running the way I want it to, so I'm not going stir crazy.
 It is, however, pretty amazing the way the body starts to feel when you can't do much in terms of physical exercise.
 It feels like crap.
 Not to mention, when you aren't using muscles, your body has zero interest in maintaining them.
 They disappear FAST.
 Particularly quick to go have been my supraspinatus (the supraspinatus tendon was one of the repairs) and infraspinatus, as well as the bulk of my deltoid.
-One of my friends remarked that the right side of my back feels like I'm a "gamer", like I just sit and play video games all day.
+One of my friends remarked that the right side of my back feels like I'm a "gamer," like I just sit and play video games all day.
 It's a little freaky.

 Oh well, I suppose I have no choice but to be patient.
 Besides, it gives me some workouts to look forward to.

 For now, intense exercise is out of the question, because most everything would jostle the shoulder.
 What I can do is limited, but I'm taking full advantage of the things I can safely do.